Technical

 Every ExampleCo metric falls within a typical Series A benchmark range.
 If a real 409A valuation example produced, for instance, a common-to-preferred ratio of 60% at Series A with no unusual facts, that would be a red flag for aggressive common stock pricing -- the kind of issue that surfaces during M&A due diligence or an IRS audit.

-Common Issues Uncovered in a Typical 409A Valuation Example
+What Compliance Issues Does a 409A Valuation Example Reveal?

 A well-constructed 409A valuation example -- and a compliant 409A report -- addresses each of these potential issues in writing, so the reasoning is reproducible and defensible under audit.

-Conclusion: What This 409A Valuation Example Tells You
+What Does This 409A Valuation Example Tell You?

 What matters for your company is not these specific numbers but the discipline behind them: a qualified appraiser applying a reasonable method to your actual data, documenting every assumption, and producing a signed report.
 That combination is what creates IRS safe harbor protection under IRC § 409A -- not the calculator output and not a PDF template.
 The fastest way to see this process applied to your own company is to upload your cap table and financials and review a draft before you pay.